Rueben Riley: Professional career

-First stint with Panthers
+Carolina Panthers (first stint)

-Riley signed with the Carolina Panthers after being passed over in the 2007 NFL Draft.
+Riley signed with the Carolina Panthers after being passed over in the 2007 NFL draft.
 He was cut on September 1, 2007, but was signed to the team's practice squad.
 He was re-signed during the 2008 off-season, but was waived on July 23.

 Miami Dolphins

 On July 26, 2008, Riley was signed by the Miami Dolphins after the team waived offensive tackle Julius Wilson.
 The move reunited him with Dolphins rookies offensive line mate Jake Long and quarterback Chad Henne.
 Riley was waived on August 3.

-Second stint with Panthers
+Carolina Panthers (second stint)

 Riley was re-signed by the Panthers on August 7, 2008, after the team waived offensive tackle Charles Spencer, the same player the Panthers acquired when they waived Riley two weeks earlier.
 He was waived during final preseason cuts on August 30.

 Washington Redskins

 Riley was signed to the Washington Redskins on December 9, 2008.